DRINK DRIVING LAWYERS GLASGOW

 There are however many lines of enquiry that a good road traffic lawyer will want to make before deciding on the best course to take.

-If an alcohol reading seems unlikely, or you feel that the police have done something that didn’t seem right at the time in their investigation, or you simply want advice on what is best for you, you should engage a road traffic expert from the outset.
+If an alcohol reading seems unlikely, or you feel that the police have done something that didn’t seem right at the time in their investigation, or you simply want advice on what is best for you, you should engage a drink driving lawyer from the outset.

 We regularly employ top forensic experts and scientists in their field to examine the case against an accused.
 This is because science is often at the heart of the prosecution case, and the prosecution often make mistakes or arrive at false assumptions.